 2. The workflow should be documented on how data passes internally within the departments and externally with outside providers and specialists.

-3. The tech person analyzes how the components of the system work together and how to code inbound / outbound messages.
+3. The tech person analyzes how the components of the system work together and how to code inbound/outbound messages.

-4. Such analysis will help in implementing the right integration engine, which will transform your data into user friendly content for better patient care management.
+4. Such analysis will help in implementing the right integration engine, which will transform your data into user-friendly content for better patient care management.

-5. After creating the strategy, reviewing systems for integration, and identifying the right interface, your IT team will begin to create inter-operability through the customization of a new interface engine.
+5. After creating the strategy, reviewing systems for integration, and identifying the right interface, your IT team will begin to create interoperability through the customization of a new interface engine.

 6. This technical step involves finding the right system for data storage, retrieval and analysis.